-This includes hanging the Power Unit, installing the Hose Inlet valves, testing the System and demonstrating to you, how to operate it.
+- This includes hanging the Power Unit, installing the Hose Inlet valves, testing the System and demonstrating to you, how to operate it.

-We can also set up your hose hanger on the wall, in the position where you want to store your hose.
+- We can also set up your hose hanger on the wall, in the position where you want to store your hose.

-For tidy storage, care of the hose and ease of use, the hose is best stored, hanging in 3 big loops.
+- For tidy storage, care of the hose and ease of use, the hose is best stored, hanging in 3 big loops.

-Because the hose is only a lightweight, it is easy to lift it off the hanger with one hand.
+- Because the hose is only a lightweight, it is easy to lift it off the hanger with one hand.

-Move to the center of the area that you want to clean and place the loop of hose on the ground.
+When you start to clean, move to the center of the area that you want to clean and place the loop of hose on the ground.

-Plug the end of the hose into the Wall Inlet.
+- Plug the end of the hose into the Wall Inlet.

-Move back to the hose, fit the wand and floor tool to the handle of the hose, then move to the farthest most position in the room and start vacuuming back towards the wall Inlet.
+- Move back to the hose, fit the wand and floor tool to the handle of the hose, then move to the farthest most position in the room and start vacuuming back towards the wall Inlet.

 - If it is to be installed in the toe-step of the kitchen joinery, the liner needs to have a hole cut in it to accommodate the Vacpan.

 - The valve at the bottom of the stairs will enable the stairs to be vacuumed easily as the hose will trail up behind the person cleaning.